IBM/augment-watson-services-to-whatsapp/README.md

-# Build a framework that connects WhatsApp to any Watson service on IBM Cloud.
+# Build a framework that connects WhatsApp to Watson services

 In this Code Pattern, you will learn how to build a framework which can act as an intermediator in connecting Watson services to WhatsApp messenger, to enable mobile users to leverage watson services through a messenger app.